PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 == Agent designs

 // Should this be an appendix?
+// MT: agree, we can add a note in the "Absolute standing" section referring to the Appendix for details on agent design

 We also followed up with participating AI teams for comments on their agent design.